 Ben joined Watsi on March 18th, 2015.
-Seven years ago, Ben joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Ben's most recent donation traveled 6,900 miles to support Evangeline, a hardworking mother from Philippines, to fund thyroid surgery to alleviate her symptoms and prevent future complications.
+Eight years ago, Ben joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Ben's most recent donation traveled 7,200 miles to support Da, a 64-year-old woman from Thailand, to fund a surgery to help her walk again.

 Evangeline is a hardworking mother of two from the Philippines.
 She and her husband work as graphic artists; however, they were highly impacted by the pandemic, resulting in them being switched from full-time workers to part-time ones.
 This affected their ability to save up for Evangeline's needed treatment.
 In 2016, Evangeline began to experience troubling symptoms, including difficulty swallowing, shortness of breath, and difficulty sleeping.
 When she was finally able to seek medical care, an ultrasound showed a large mass located on her throat.
 She was diagnosed with colloid adenomatous goiter, a benign, noncancerous enlargement of thyroid tissue.
 She now needs surgery to prevent her symptoms from worsening.
 Fortunately, our medical partner, World Surgical Foundation Philippines (WSFP), is helping Evangeline receive treatment.
 She is scheduled to undergo a thyroidectomy on July 16th at Our Lady of Peace Hospital.
 Surgeons will remove all or part of her thyroid gland.
 A portion of the cost of her treatment is being supported by the Philippine Health Insurance Corporation, and WSFP is raising the remaining $890 to cover the cost of Evangeline's procedure and care.
 Evangeline shares, "Our income is just enough to provide for our basic needs.
 This free operation will be a big help to us.
 I've been praying that my pain will go away, and God answered my prayer through Watsi and World Surgical Foundation.
 Thank you so much for your help."